Elders’ Lodge features culturally-relevant garden to help improve food security

 The importance of food security

 Jason has a deep connection to the land and the importance of food security, with his family procuring up to 95 percent of their food through hunting, fishing, gardening and foraging.
-His 84-year-old grandmother still lives on the farm and gardens, his parents have a large family garden, and he has a garden at his home in Christopher Lake, Sask., as well.
+His grandmother still lives on the farm and gardens, his parents have a large family garden, and he has a garden at his home in Christopher Lake, Sask., as well.

 “It’s a different life for an architect!” he said.
 “But it’s great to be able to do these projects for Indigenous communities and bring my lifestyle into the city.”